Scandltd/vue-injector/docs/api/README.md

 ## Injection of properties for components

-Such properties are injecting in each child component, sending an instance of DI to a root instance as a `injector` option.
+Such properties are injecting in each child component, sending an instance of DI to a root instance as an `injector` option.

 - **this.$injector**